antleaf/sheepstor/README.md

 ```

 ### Update all websites
-(also useful for InitContainer to set up web service)
+(also useful for InitContainer to set up web service if deployed in Kubernetes)
 ```bash
 ./sheepstor update --config=<CONFIG_FILE_PATH> --sites=all
 ```